LoganMunoz16/library-database-front-end/README.md

 https://limitless-shelf-87547.herokuapp.com/

-Here are a couple pictures of what the website looks like:
+Here are a few pictures of what the website looks like:

 ## Home Page